 Russian Spaniel Temperament

-A Russian Spaniel is bold, lively and spirited.
+A Russian Spaniel is bold, lively and spirited – much like the English Spaniel.
 They’re great companions with a workers’ mentality on the field but an easy-going attitude at home.
+That said, Russian Spaniels are fan-favorites due to their adaptability.

-Loyal as any breed, Russian Spaniels are completely devoted to the task given at hand.
-It’s why they’re such excellent gun dogs and watchdogs.
+Loyal as they come, Russian Spaniels are completely devoted to the task given at hand.
+It’s why they’re such great gun dogs and watchdogs.
+But without an assigned task or job, your Russian Spaniel may dive into depression and become unpredictable in the home.

-Small yet elegant, the Russian Toy is the ultimate Russian lapdog.
-They were originally developed in Russia from the English Toy Terrier.
+Small yet elegant, the Russian Toy was developed to be the ultimate Russian lapdog.
+They were initially bred in Russia from the English Toy Terrier.
+As for looks, Russian Toys are some of the smallest.
+Standing just below 28cm, they’re almost as tiny as a Chihuahua.

-There are two coat variations for these dogs: smooth and long coated.
-Though they were called different dogs at one point, they were combined into one breed in 1988.
+It’s worth noting that there are two coat variations for the Russian Toy Terrier: smooth and long coated.
+And although the two variations were called different dogs at various points in time, the two types were combined into one in 1988.

 Russian Toy Temperament

 Human companionship is the most important thing with these toy dogs.
-They can be sensitive and will let you know when they want your attention.
+They need it to remain happy.
+In some cases, they will let you know when they want your attention.
 Likewise, they’ll come by your side when they sense you’re feeling down.

 17. Russian Tsvetnaya Bolonka